sgmurphy/wordpress-plugins/optinmonster/readme.txt

 * Declares compatibility with WooCommerce High-Performance Order Storage
 * Improvements to campaign template searching and filtering
 * Various improvements and updates to copy

-= Popup Builder 2.13.7 =
-* Fixed PHP error with previous release

-= Popup Builder 2.13.6 =
-* Improvements to campaign Output Settings page.
-* Transitioned SendInBlue to Brevo to reflect their rebranding.
-* Fixed a scenario where the campaign type filter could switch the a campaign status filter when clearing the field.
-* Improved compatibility with PHP 8.1 and PHP 8.2.
-* Updates to npm packages used to build JS.

-= Popup Builder 2.13.5 =
-* Improvements to onboarding flow.
-* Improvements MemberPress integration.
-* Changes to prepare for the upcoming retirement of legacy campaigns.

-= Popup Builder 2.13.4 =
-* Fixed a bug where elementor support could cause JavaScript errors.
-* Fixed various issues the could occur as a result of connecting to the OptinMonster app as a sub-account.
-* Added information to the account connection setting to make it easier to see which account is connected.
-* Improved support for Australian time zones
-* Improved support for Gravity Forms.
-* Updates to npm packages used to build JS.

-= Popup Builder 2.13.3 =
-* Skipped.

-= Popup Builder 2.13.2 =
-* Changes to display rule display to prepare for future upgrades.
-* Updates to npm packages used to build JS.
-* Fixed error that could occur for sites running the Easy Digital Downloads integration and PHP 8.
-* Reorganization of display rule categories on the "Personalization" settings page.
-* Fixed PHP warning that could occur when determining which campaigns to output on a page.

-= Popup Builder 2.13.1 =
-* Added announcements/product education widgets to the Dashboard page.
-* Fixed an issue where initiating a campaign search failed to reset pagination.
-* Fixed the incorrect number of campaigns listed in "Lite vs Pro" comparison table.
-* Updated the support link to point to WordPress.org support for free users.
-* Maintenance updates for an npm package, Babel configuration.

-= Popup Builder 2.13.0 =
-* Introduce integration support with MemberPress!
-* Improve compatability with LearnPress LMS plugin
-* Fixed issue where errors could appear on the campaign output settings page preventing output settings from being edited.
-* Fixed an issue where campaign output settings could disappear making if difficult to edit the output settings.
-* Various npm package updates used for generating our JavaScript code.

 **[View entire popup builder changelog](https://plugins.svn.wordpress.org/optinmonster/trunk/CHANGELOG.md)**